Welcome to Paprika Recipe Manager!

 3. Tap the Name button in the clipboard toolbar.
 The selected text will be copied into the Name field.

 4. Repeat the same process with the Ingredients, Directions, and any other fields you would like to capture.
+You can scroll the toolbar horizontally to reveal the extra fields.

 Tips

-Adding a recipe to the grocery list
+Adding a Recipe to the Grocery List

 An ingredients pane will pop up displaying that recipe's ingredient list.
 Here you can check/uncheck ingredients before they are added to the grocery list.